 (Miller et al. 2014; Jeffries et al. 2014; Furey et al. 2021a) can experience increased predation or mortality.
 Further research could attempt to quantify behavioral mechanisms of predation-based selection processes and how such selection might be affected by anthropogenic structures.

 Human-altered landscapes influence the risk landscape for migratory animals (Sabal et al. 2021).
 Dams and other barriers are well known to constrict and even at times, obstruct fish movement, and can aggregate predators, increasing mortality of migrant fishes (Blackwell and Juanes 1998; Davis et al. 2012; Keefer et al. 2012; Sabal et al. 2016).
-(Yurk and Trites 2000; Alcott et al. 2020)(DFO 2022)However, the effects of anthropogenic structures that do not inherently affect flow (e.g., counting fences, bridges) or prevent fish passage have been studied less.
-Nonetheless, these structures can still aggregate predators (Yurk and Trites 2000) and narrow rivers can facilitate predation even in natural systems (Quinn et al. 2017).
-Thus, it is possible that anthropogenic structures, even if they don’t alter flow or affect fish passage directly, can still mediate predator-prey interactions and pose a potential challenge to migrants by affecting predator or prey behavior.
+However, other artificial structures (e.g., bridges and culverts) and temporary structures such as counting fences have been less well studied.
+Nonetheless, these structures can still aggregate predators (Yurk and Trites 2000; Alcott et al. 2020), and facilitate predator-prey interactions.
+To our knowledge, this is the first study to show that counting fences can mediate predator-prey interactions and pose a potential challenge to migrants by affecting predator or prey behavior.
+Although Sockeye Salmon populations in Chilko Lake are not currently of conservation concern, 10 stocks in the Fraser River watershed are listed as either endangered or threatened (DFO 2022).
+Nevertheless, given the numerous stocks that are of conservation concern in the Fraser River, the use and presence of structures that serve as barriers to fish movement, funnel fish into small areas, and aggregate predators should be reconsidered.

 Acknowledgements:

 We gratefully acknowledge the Xeni Gwet’in First Nation for providing access to the field site.
-We would also like to thank the Fisheries and Oceans Canada for providing field and logistical support and for providing access to counting fence data.
+We would also like to thank Fisheries and Oceans Canada for providing field and logistical support and for providing access to counting fence data.
 Purchase of the DIDSON was funded by grants from CFI and BCKDF to FJ.
-This project was supported by the Pacific Salmon Foundation as part of the Salish Sea Marine Survival Project (Publication number XX) and the Fisheries Society of the British Isles Small Grants Program.
+This project was supported by the Pacific Salmon Foundation as part of the Salish Sea Marine Survival Project (Publication number XX), the Fisheries Society of the British Isles Small Grants Program, Canada’s Ocean Tracking Network, and grants from the Natural Sciences and Engineering Research Council of Canada to SGH.
 During field work, Furey was supported via the Vanier Canada Graduate Scholarships Program.

 References: